SBA Loan Requirements: Does Your Business Qualify?

 You must run a for-profit business based in the United States.

-The SBA doesn’t specify that you should have been in business for a minimum length of time.
+The SBA doesn’t specify that you need to have been in business for a minimum length of time.
 However, loans are offered in partnership with private lenders, and they may have their own restrictions with regard to how long you’ve been in operation.

 2. Business Size Standards

-One key SBA loan requirement is the size of the business you run since these loans are only for small businesses.
+One key SBA loan requirement concerns the size of the business you run, since these loans are only for small businesses.

-The SBA’s definition of what counts as a small business varies based on the type of business.
-Depending on your industry, the SBA will look at your number of employees or annual revenue.
+The SBA’s definition of what counts as a small business varies based on the type of company.
+Depending on your industry, the SBA will look at your number of employees or your annual revenue.

-For example, a roofing contractor is considered a small business if its revenues don’t exceed $19 million, while a winery is considered a small business if it employs fewer than 1,000 people.
+For example, a roofing contractor will meet the SBA’s size requirements if its revenues don’t exceed $19 million, while a winery is considered a small business if it employs fewer than 1,000 people.

 3. Credit History

-Your personal credit score and business credit score will be considered along with your business history.
+Your personal credit score and business credit score, along with your business history, will be considered in the application process.

-On SBA 7(a) loans, the SBA checks you against the FICO Small Business Scoring Service, so it can evaluate how well your business handles money.
-They may also use this to screen your initial application prior to making a full application.
-They will look for a minimum score of around 140.
+On the SBA 7(a) loan program, the SBA checks your company against the FICO Small Business Scoring Service so it can evaluate how well your business handles money.
+It may also use this to screen your initial application prior to making a full application.
+It'll look for a minimum score of around 155 on small loans.

 You’ll also need to have a good personal credit history.
-Most lenders will look for a minimum score between 650 and 700.
+Most lenders will look for a minimum score of 650.

 4. Collateral

 Collateral is something of value that you pledge to secure a loan.
-It could include assets like accounts receivable, inventory, real estate, and machinery and equipment.
+It could include assets like accounts receivable, inventory, real estate, or machinery and equipment.

 If you default on your SBA loan, your lender may seize your collateral and sell it in an attempt to repay your outstanding balance.